Keep the Trail Access info current...

-Scotts Point Way to Riverside Park trail is a 1.4km, grade 2 One Way hike located in the Hunter Wetlands National Park, NSW.
+Scotts Point Way to Riverside Park trail is a 1.4km, grade 2 one way hike, located in the Hunter Wetlands National Park, New South Wales.
 The hike should take approximately 45mins to complete.

 Take a step back in history as well as a walk through nature.
 At the beginning of the Scotts Point to Riverside Park trail, you’ll find a visitor information shelter that shows some reproductions of 1860s botanical drawings by the Scott sisters, the daughters of one of the island’s first European settlers.